ckormanyos/extended_complex/README.md

 `float`, `double` and `long double` as well as a $100$-decimal digit type from [Boost.Multiprecision](https://www.boost.org/doc/libs/1_84_0/libs/multiprecision/doc/html/index.html).

-The above-mentioned in-depth Riemann-zeta example is also executed and verified in CI.
+The above-mentioned in-depth Riemann-zeta examples are also executed and verified in CI.

 Continuous integration runs on Ubuntu with both GCC/clang using